Skip to content

 • Run-on, missense, and some splice mutations may show milder iris hypoplasia

 Gillespie syndrome is caused by mutations in the ITPR1 gene3).
 ITPR1 is a member of the IP3 receptor family, forming Ca²⁺ release channels and localizing to the endoplasmic reticulum.
-Dominant-negative mutations affect the formation and maintenance of the iris sphincter muscle, leading to specific iris hypoplasia around the pupil and fixed mydriasis.
+Dominant-negative mutations affect the formation and maintenance of the iris sphincter muscle, leading to characteristic iris hypoplasia around the pupil and fixed mydriasis.

-7. Latest Research and Future Perspectives
+7. Latest research and future perspectives

 Section titled “7.
-Latest Research and Future Perspectives”
+Latest research and future perspectives”

-Expansion of the Genetic Mutation Spectrum
+Expansion of the genetic mutation spectrum

-Section titled “Expansion of the Genetic Mutation Spectrum”
+Section titled “Expansion of the genetic mutation spectrum”

 For cataract surgery in cases with severe AAK, visualization techniques using chandelier retroillumination are useful 4).
 This technique enables safe phacoemulsification even in patients with Grade 3–4 severe AAK, and postoperative visual improvement has been achieved.